- Stream of US data may weaken USD

 - New Zealand trade deficit forecast to narrow

-March and President Trump urged the EU to be reasonable on trade talks or, in his inimitable style he claimed the US would “tariff the hell out of you”.
+yesterday.
+Theresa May suggested that the UK may seek an extension to the negotiating period if a deal with the EU can’t be agreed by 13th March and President Trump urged the EU to be reasonable on trade talks or, in his inimitable style he claimed the US would “tariff the hell out of you”.

-referendum seems to have been ignored.
+actually strengthened the Pound which gained nearly a cent against the Euro and a similar amount against the US Dollar.
+The fact that opposition leader Jeremy Corbyn esquire has finally caved in to his back benchers to support a 2nd referendum seems to have been ignored.
 Perhaps traders believe, as I do, that they should be careful what they wish for.
 The EU’s intransigence and, in my opinion, rather patronising tone, may well have hardened the Brexit support.
 Oddly enough, Bank of England (BoE) Governor Carney, when he spoke yesterday morning, didn’t talk monetary policy but did confirm a long term deal with the US derivatives trades which will support London’s financial position in the world long after Brexit.
 That may be a minor story as far as the press is concerned but it is a very positive one for UK PLC.

 .
 The Prime Minister will speak about her latest developments on EU negotiations today, BoE Governor Carney will deliver the inflation report to parliament today and the House of Commons will vote on the Prime Minister’s latest plan tomorrow.
 We will also get some housing market data

 includes building permits, housing starts, consumer confidence and a testimony to congress from the Federal Chairman, Jerome Powell.
 So enough to keep everyone busy then.
 The forecasts are for slightly weaker data almost across the board and there are a lot of commentators trying to work out whether this slowdown in US data

 Overnight tonight we will get the New Zealand trade balance figure.
 A slight narrowing of the trade deficit is forecast, something that would strengthen the NZ Dollar to some degree.
 With the GBPNZD

 And I loved the story of the mother on a flight from Seoul to San Francisco who was travelling with her mother and her 4 month old baby.
 She handed out 200 goodie bags to the other passengers with sweets and ear plugs just in case her baby cried through the flight.
 They were accompanied by a note from the baby.
 In the end, the baby was as good as gold apparently but I am sure everyone appreciated the gesture.
-My memories of travelling with small children on flights is that everyone tried to hide their dread when you sat next to them and almost never spoke but were very complimentary when we got off….if there wasn’t too much crying or whingeing.
+My memories of travelling with small children on flights is that everyone tried to hide their dread when you sat next to them and almost never spoke but were very complimentary when we got off… if there wasn’t too much crying or whingeing.